MMcClure11/cards/notes.md

 BEAM is the virtual machine that executes the Erlang code

-when working with file system we actually have to use Erlang as opposed to Elixir
+when working with file system we actually have to use Erlang as opposed to Elixir invoke Erlang with :erlang we are able to save a deck as a binary object to the file system